yeldiRium/result/README.md

 result = successfulResult;
 ```

-When you get a result from a function, you can check wether it has failed and act appropriately:
+When you get a result from a function, you can check whether it has failed and act appropriately:

 ```typescript
 import { isFailed, Result } from '@yeldirium/result';